proplot-dev/proplot/docs/index.rst

+..
-.. proplot documentation master file, created by sphinx-quickstart on Wed Feb 20 01:31:20 2019.
+   ProPlot documentation master file, created by sphinx-quickstart on Wed Feb 20 01:31:20 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.